DataChangers/Practical-Introduction-To-Data-Analysis/Module 2 Our First Data Walkthrough/Lesson 1 Lab 2 Data Walkthrough.md

 ## Data Set

 [Car data set](Module%202%20Lab%20Real%20World%20Data%20-%20car%20data.xlsx)
 This is the same data set as you used for the prior lab.
+In case you haven't done that lab, you can dowload the data file and store it on your local device.
+Then go to Excel Online, and open the corresponding data using the "Upload and Open..." option.

 ## What You’ll Need